estebanmunchjones2019/react-hooks-article/readme.md

 The component looks much leaner, and many other components can use that custom hook to query for data, that's great!

-The only downside is that for every component using the custom hook, a new request to the API is made, but that can be fixed, you'll see the solution by the end of this tutorial.
-One way to check for this it to check the `Network` tab, and we'll see as many `GET` requests to the API as many components using that hook are shown on the screen.
+The only downside is that for every component using the custom hook, a new request to the API is made, but that can be fixed using the [final custom hook]()  One way to check for this it to check the `Network` tab, and we'll see as many `GET` requests to the API as many components using that hook are shown on the screen.

 Another way to check how many times the fetch function was fired, is to add a `debugger`to the hook , like this: